CSE237SP2021/project-1morerep/README.md

 ## Key features

-- Users can calulate their basic BMR with personal information, calories taken in and calories burned
+- Users can calculate their basic BMR with personal information, calories taken in and calories burned
 - Two options: beginning of the day vs end of the day
   - Beginning of the day: tells the user the amount of calories to burn
   - End of the day: